nginxinc/kubernetes-ingress/docs/content/technical-specifications.md

 ### Images with NGINX Plus

 NGINX Plus images include NGINX Plus R25.
-NGINX Plus images with NGINX App Protect will continue to use R24 until App Protect 3.6 is released.
 The supported architecture is x86-64.

 NGINX Plus images are available through the F5 Container registry `private-registry.nginx.com` - see [Using the NGINX IC Plus JWT token in a Docker Config Secret](/nginx-ingress-controller/installation/using-the-jwt-token-docker-secret) and [Pulling the NGINX Ingress Controller image](/nginx-ingress-controller/installation/pulling-ingress-controller-image).